-In 2021, the department conducted several assessment centers to [evaluate police officer applicants](#).
-More specifically, two entry-level assessment centers took place in October and an expedited lateral assessment center was held in early November.
-As part of the hiring process, these assessment centers assisted the department in filling police officer vacancies in 2021 and identified prospective candidates for anticipated 2022 opportunities.
+In 2022, the department conducted a number of assessment centers to [evaluate police officer applicants](#).
+More specifically, two entry-level assessment centers took place in March and September and six expedited lateral transfer assessment centers were held throughout the year.
+As part of the hiring process, these centers assisted the department in filling police officer vacancies in 2022 (8) and identified prospective candidates for anticipated 2023 opportunities.